bfemiano/song_plays_workshop_tutorial/Luigi_tasks.md

     }
 ```

 We also want to define any output targets we expect the Spark job to produce.
-For now we expect it to
+This task will
-produce two output directories, one for the dataset generation and another for the analysis.
+produce 2 output directories, one for the dataset generation and another for the analysis.
 We also
 want to explicitly look for the presence of _SUCCESS files in those locations, since that is a signal
 Spark uses that it wrote all partition data to the location without fault.